Lyons-la-Forêt, ranked among The Most Beautiful Villages of France, is nestled in the heart of the Lyons national forest.

 The 11 000 hectares of the forest of Lyons, magnificent beech cathedral, are conducive to nature walks and hikes.

-Built on the site of a castle built in the 12th century by Henry I of Beauclerc, the center of Lyons is structured around its old feudal mound.
+The village was built on the site of a castle built in the twelfth century by Henry I Beauclerc.
+It is structured around its ancient feudal mound.

-In 1932, these halls served as a backdrop for the agricultural comedy scene in Jean Renoir's film, and also in 1990 as Claude Chabrol's "Madame Bovary".
+In 1932, these halls were used as decoration at the scene of the agricultural show in the film by Jean Renoir, and also in 1990 in that of Claude Chabrol titled both "Madame Bovary".

-The city hall (ISMH), which is open to visitors, has kept intact the "bailiwick" room with its 18th century court decor and an exceptional fleur-de-lis hanging.
-The ground floor houses old dungeons, one of which is reconstituted.
+City Hall (ISMH), which is open to visitors, has preserved the room "bailiwick" with its eighteenth-century court of decor and exceptional hanging fleurdelysÚe.
+The ground floor houses ancient dungeons of which is reconstituted.

-We like to stroll between old houses in pink bricks or half-timbered Norman sometimes dating from the sixteenth century, down the street of Bout-de-Bas which leads to the Lieure and the church Saint Denis (XII - XVIth ISMH), passing in front of old convents.
+We love to stroll among old brick houses timbered Norman pink or sometimes dating from the sixteenth century down the street Bout-de-Bas, which leads to the Lieure and St. Denis Church (XII - XVI ISMH), passing before former convents.